rognaef/guided-domain-solver/README.md

 from mcts.backprop import backprop from environment.environment import SokobanEnvImpl

+# Build the solver with custom strategies
 solver = (Builder()
           .setSelection(selection)
           .setExpansion(expansion)
           .setSimulation(simulation)
           .setBackprop(backprop)
           .build())
+# Initialize the default Sokoban environment
 env = SokobanEnvImpl(use_default_env=True)
+# Solve the environment and save logs to the specified path
 solver.solve(env, log_path="<Path>")
 ```

+The solved environment and detailed logs (including the solution) will be saved to the specified `<Path>`.
+The algorithm solves the default Sokoban environment with the shortest trajectory of 30 moves:

 <div align="center">
     <img src="docs/images/0000_solved_env.gif" width="50%">
 </div>

+More examples can be found in the  <a href="docs/" target="_blank">`docs/`</a> directory.

 ## Results